ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 	#Your randomly chosen initial guess
 	contestant_choice = random.choice(doors)
 	#Host randomly choosing one of the remaining doors, which is not the prize door
- 	#Since, host is aware of the prize door and is deliberately choosing one that is not the prize door.
+ 	#Since, the host is aware of the prize door and is deliberately choosing one that is not the prize door.
 	host_choice = random.choice(list(filter(lambda x:x!=contestant_choice and x!= prize, doors)))
-	#This is to satify the conditional statement given to us.
+	#This is to satisfy the conditional statement given to us.
  	# since we know that when the host choice was revealed it was not the prize doors
 	if (  host_choice == prize ):
 		# Abort the simulation
 		return [0,0]
-	#Returing the output, the first index is if the inital guess was correct, and the second index is if this is a valid iteration.
+	#Returing the output, the first index is if the initial guess was correct, and the second index is if this is a valid iteration.
 	if 	contestant_choice != prize:
 		return [1 , 1]
 	else:
 		return [0 , 1]
 {%endhighlight%}

-After running the above simulation for 10,000 times, the probability of winning with changing the doors is:
+After running the above simulation 10,000 times, the probability of winning with changing the doors is:
+{% highlight python %}
+ans = np.array([0,0])
+for t in range(10000):
+	ans += not_monty_hall_sim()
+print(ans[0]/ans[1])
+{%endhighlight%}
 For Monty Hall Problem : 0.6653 $$\approx \frac{2}{3}$$
 For Not-Monty Hall Problem: 0.49126  $$\approx \frac{1}{2}$$

 Let's discuss the above result:

-When the contestant observe's that the host's door does not contain the prize, how does the random variable(of prize door) update with this new information.
+When the contestant observes that the host's door does not contain the prize, how does the random variable(of prize door) update with this new information?
-Lets say the contestant had chosen the door A.
+Let's say the contestant had chosen door A.

-This new probability distribution can be calculated by the the concept of Conditional Random Variable.
+This new probability distribution can be calculated by the concept of Conditional Random Variable.

 For the not-monty hall problem,